 Soho, Tribeca & Lower East Side

 Although not as fashionable as Greenwich Village, this area has a lot of interesting sights to complement the quirky names.
 Tribeca stands for the Triangle below Canal Street.
 Soho is not related to the Soho district in London but stands for South of Houston Street.
 For the uninitiated Houston provides a good introduction New York pronunciation.
 It is not pronounced Hew-ston or Hoo-ston as in Texas, but How-ston.
 Pronounce it incorrectly to a taxi driver and he probably won’t know where you want to go, or in the rare cases where you get a cab driver with a good grasp of English you may be on the receiving end of a dry joke about how much the journey is likely to cost.
+Immigration into the US is indelibly associated with Ellis Island, but that was just the place where their entry into the country was processed.
+If you want to understand how they lived, worked and worshipped, this is the place to go.

 Gold necklaces in shop window, Canal Street, Chinatown